SUPPORT KEVIN &

 Consider taking advantage of respite care so you can spend time doing something you enjoy.
 Respite care provides caregivers with a temporary rest from caregiving, while the person with Alzheimer’s disease continues to receive care in a safe environment.
 Learn more about respite care.

 As the disease progresses, new caregiving skills may be necessary.
 The Alzheimer's Association offers programs to help you better understand and cope with the behaviors and personality changes that often accompany Alzheimer's.
 You may also find it helpful to talk to other care partners and caregivers about how they are coping with the challenges of the disease and uncertainty about the future.

 - Take care of yourself.

 Visit your doctor regularly.
-Watch your diet, exercise and get plenty of rest.
-Making sure that you stay healthy will help you be a better caregiver.
+Try to eat well, exercise and get plenty of rest.
+Making sure that you are healthy can help you be a better caregiver.